If you have questions about any Tripp Lite product or service, please contact us. We're always glad to help!

 Ethernet Cables Explained

 In 1973, Xerox PARC researcher Bob Metcalfe invented a high-speed networking system called Ethernet to allow computer workstations, servers and printers to share data and resources.
 Today, Ethernet connects hundreds of millions of devices in homes and businesses.
-In this article, we chart the evolution of the twisted pair category cable that forms the basis of many wired networks.
+In this article, we explain the Ethernet cable types that form the basis of many wired networks.

 The "Cat" in Cat5e, Cat6, etc. is short for "Category."
 Network cables are divided into categories based mainly on bandwidth (measured in MHz), maximum data rate (measured in megabits per second) and shielding.